Let's Talk

 Content

 Web content is what your user experiences — what they consume — on your website.
 Content includes words, images, videos, animations, and any other creative element that delivers information.
+It is best to create unique, helpful, and relevant content that is optimized for search.

 Content Management System (CMS)